andcoa/HomeLab/README.md

 ## Objective

 This project outlines the process of building a SOC Home Lab.
 It covers the installation and configuration of virtual machines (VMs), setting up networking between VMs, and setting up Splunk and Sysmon for ingesting telemtry.
+The home lab is the foundation on which the other projects will be build and ran accordingly.

 ## Skills Learned